markqvist/Reticulum/docs/manual/_sources/using.rst.txt

     slottime = 20

-Using this methodology avoids potential naming mix-ups where physical devices might be plugged and unplugged in different orders, or when node name assignment varies from one boot to another.
+Using this methodology avoids potential naming mix-ups where physical devices might be plugged and unplugged in different orders, or when device name assignment varies from one boot to another.

 .. _using-systemd: